Shirley Manson: Return to Garbage

-In January 2012, Manson confirmed that work on her solo album had been cancelled, stating the album "[is] dead and buried.
+Garbage returned to the studio in 2010 to write and record material for a fifth album, entitled Not Your Kind of People and subsequently released in May 2012, thus ending the band's seven-year hiatus from recording.
+Also in 2012, Manson confirmed that work on her solo album had been cancelled, stating the album "[is] dead and buried.
 We had the funeral.
 It was sad and I cried a lot but it made such a beautiful corpse that we had an open casket."